 Based on the $30,000.00 and the husband’s income at the time of $96,000.00, the judge ordered that the husband pay the wife $2,200.00 per month.

-While the wife had requested a spousal support award retroactive to 2003, the trial judge relied on the fact that the husband was not employed until 2006, the fact that there was no evidence that the wife disclosed the little work that she had been able to obtain in her field after separation, and the fact that the husband had no significant assets to pay spousal support retroactively to 2003 in only making her award retroactive to March 2012.
-This resulted in the husband owing the wife of $53,800.00 in arrears.
+While the wife had requested a spousal support award retroactive to 2003, the trial judge relied on the fact that the husband was not employed until 2006, the fact that there was no evidence that the wife disclosed the little work that she had been able to obtain in her field after separation and the fact that the husband had no significant assets to pay spousal support retroactively to 2003 in only making her award retroactive to March 2012.
+This resulted in the husband owing to the wife $53,800.00 in arrears.

 The wife appealed.